 All by Dina Yepa and her husband Ed.
 I was SO happy to see her after a 2 year absence due to a serious health scare.
 She is well and attributes part of the healing to resuming working with Mother Clay.

-Alvina Yepa brought beauty into our Tucson shop.
-It has what she calls a kiva step neck.
-The body includes: corn, feathers, clouds and Avanyu - the water serpent.
-It’s 5.75 by 5.25 inches and $600.
+Alvina Yepa brought beauty into our Tucson shop - before we moved downtown.
+The motifs include: feathers, clouds and Avanyu - the water serpent.
+It’s 5 by 4.5 inches and $475.

 Jacob T Frye of Tesuque Pueblo made this vessel..
 He is a 4th generation artist and potter as well as a Winter 2019 graduate of IAIA and we think he has demonstrated potential and vision.
 (TUCSON)